|Founded in 1966 by Fingers in or near East Humboldt Park (part of West Town)

 |Formerly known as

 |Pyramid, Eye, Sun, and Crescent Moon

 21 brick pyramid

-On Saturday March 10, 1979 the P.R.
+On Saturday March 10, 1979, the P.R.
 Stones made a name for themselves when they gunned down the leader of the Latin Eagles in broad day light in the middle of a busy shopping area.
 On this day Ignace Kholl A.K.A Walter Knapp “The Iceman” who was known to be a Latin Eagles enforcer that just got promoted to becoming the leader a few months before was shot to death around 1 in the afternoon out in front of Goldblatt’s Department Store at 3149 N. Lincoln Ave (near the six corners intersection of Lincoln Ave, Ashland and Belmont) in the Lakeview neighborhood.
 A young member of the P.R.
-Stones walked up behind him with a nickel plated revolver and shot him in the back of the head then calmly walked off and disappeared into the crowd (Chicago Tribune, March 11, 1979 P. 1) A few years later in 1983 the P.R.
-Stones from Leland and Kedzie were accredited for killing the Simon City Royal’s leader Todd “Dillinger” Brewer in the Albany Park neighborhood as the two gangs disputed each other for power in the neighborhood.
-Once again the P.R.
+Stones walked up behind him with a nickel plated revolver and shot him in the back of the head then calmly walked off and disappeared into the crowd (Chicago Tribune, March 11, 1979 P. 1).
+A few years later in 1982 the P.R.
+Stones from Leland and Kedzie were accredited for killing the Simon City Royal’s leader “Dillinger” in the Albany Park neighborhood as the two gangs disputed each other for power in the neighborhood.
+Once again, the P.R.
 Stones were known for cutting the head off the snake.

-BY 1987 the Puerto Rican Stones were upset once again with their allies the Latin Kings.
+By 1987 the Puerto Rican Stones were upset once again with their allies the Latin Kings.
 The P.R.
 Stones hated the Latin Kings for the first decade of the Stone’s existence and were forced to get along with the Kings once the Stones joined the People Nation, but now Latin Kings were moving in on drug territory controlled by P.R.
 Stones and it was angering higher ranked members, this is when the Stones held a meeting with the Insane Deuce leader “Blade” and Ghetto Brothers Organization members to discuss declaring war on the Latin Kings together, but the plan ended up not going through.

 The P.R.
 Stones slowly moved into retirement in the later 1980s as youths were more geared toward joining the Future Stones instead of P.R.
 Stones and P.R.
 Stones were no longer big on recruiting anyway, then by the early 1990s recruitment completely stopped and members were retiring left and right.

 The P.R.
-Stone last big piece of attention was a Brown’s Chicken shooting incident in the Palatine, Illinois suburb on January 8, 1993 at 168 W. Northwest Highway.
+Stone last big piece of attention was a Brown’s Chicken shooting incident in the Palatine, Illinois suburb on January 8, 1993, at 168 W. Northwest Highway.
 Gang members Juan Luna and Joseph Degorski shot and killed 7 employees including the two owners during a robbery of the restaurant.
 The case was unsolved until 2002 when both were arrested and convicted.
-Both of these men were alleged members of the P.R.
+Both men were alleged members of the P.R.
 Stones.
 That was the last heard of the P.R.
 Stones.
 Most members retired or went to prison.

 Please send in 1960s and 1970s pics?